zhilton/sparki-remote-python-position/README.md

 # sparki-remote-python-position

-Bluetooth controller for Sparki with built in position tracking and GoTo
+Bluetooth controller for Sparki utilizing a built in position tracker and localization technique to densely map a given area with an arbitrary number of Sparki robots